UVa Course Catalog (Unofficial, Lou's List)

 SPAN 1010Elementary Spanish (4)

 Develops listening, speaking, reading and writing skills.
-SPAN 1010 and 1020 enable students to successfully perform linguistic tasks that allow them to communicate in everyday situations (e.g., greeting, narrating, describing, ordering, comparing and contrasting, and apologizing).
+This combined sequence of courses, SPAN 1010 and 1020, enable students to successfully perform linguistic tasks that allow them to communicate in everyday situations (greeting, narrating, describing, ordering, comparing and contrasting, and apologizing).
 Five class hours and one laboratory hour.
-Followed by SPAN 2010.
+Followed by SPAN 1020.
 Prerequisite: For students who have not previously studied Spanish.

 SPAN 1016Intensive Introductory Spanish (3)